Can kernicterus cause cerebral palsy?

 - Arching of the back

-Treatment for Kernicterus
+Treatment of Kernicterus

-Preventing Kernicterus and Cerebral Palsy
+Kernicterus and Cerebral Palsy: Key Points

 Kernicterus develops over a very short amount of time in newborns, so immediate medical attention is essential to prevent or minimize its effects.
+We hope this article helped you understand how kernicterus may cause cerebral palsy and how to treat it.